 Preparation for any surgery, including gynecomastia, surgery is a critical step and the success of the study to a certain extent depends on the preparedness.

-- You should inform your doctor about your current medications, and you could also be prescribed additional medications to calm your nerves.
+You should inform your plastic surgeon about your current medications, and you could also be prescribed additional medications to calm your nerves.

-Gynecomastia Surgery is a surgical procedure that involves invasive techniques to remove excess fat or tissue.
+If you're considering gynecomastia surgery in Delhi, it's important to know that the procedure involves invasive techniques to remove excess fat or tissue.
 In case of excessive fat, liposuction is performed while a surgical incision is performed for removing excessive tissue.

 During the Procedure